wardz/ClassicCastbars/README.md

 ### Contributing

 Everytime you want to test changes to the addon's source code you will need to run the [BigWigs packager](https://github.com/BigWigsMods/packager) script.
-You should setup a symlink for `/ClassicCastbars/` and `/ClassicCastbars_Options/` in the generated `ClassicCastbars/.release/ClassicCastbars/` folder, and link it to your WoW addons folder so your game files are always up to date after running the script.
+You should setup a symlink for `/ClassicCastbars/` and `/ClassicCastbars_Options/` in the generated `ClassicCastbars/.release/ClassicCastbars/` folder, and link it to your WoW addons folder so your game files are always up to date after running the packager script.

 - Classic Test Build: `./release.sh -d -l -z -e -g classic`
 - TBC Test Build: `./release.sh -d -l -z -e -g bcc`